-Bina has devoted a substantial portion of her practice to litigation under federal environmental citizen suit provisions, and has successfully defended citizen suits under the Resource Conservation and Recovery Act (RCRA), Clean Water Act, Clean Air Act, and the Safe Drinking Water Act.
-This experience includes defense of several novel claims of first impression under RCRA’s imminent and substantial endangerment provision.
+Bina has devoted a substantial portion of her practice to litigation under federal environmental citizen suit provisions and has successfully defended citizen suits under the Resource Conservation and Recovery Act (RCRA), Clean Water Act, Clean Air Act, and the Safe Drinking Water Act.
+This experience includes the defense of several novel claims of first impression under RCRA’s imminent and substantial endangerment provision.

 Bina has extensive experience litigating actions under CERCLA at complex multi-party sites, as well as defending toxic tort, nuisance, and product liability actions, including securing denial of class action certification.
 She has particular expertise in drinking water issues and has defended multiple large cities in actions concerning lead.

 Bina co-leads the firm’s Toxic Torts & Mass Torts group and serves on the firm’s Management Committee.
 She speaks and publishes on environmental litigation, and in particular on the subject of novel uses of federal citizen suits.

 - Bowdoin College (A.B., 2002)